lupyuen/lupyuen.github.io/src/rust4.md

 # Rust Build for 64-bit RISC-V

-From 32-bit to 64-bit: Last article we tried compiling our Rust App for __64-bit RISC-V QEMU__...
+From 32-bit to 64-bit: We tried compiling our Rust App for __64-bit RISC-V QEMU__...

 ```bash
 ## Build NuttX for QEMU RISC-V 64-bit